peppelinux/django-slapd-sql/README.md

 Django-slapd-sql
 ----------------
-Django-slapd-sql aims to provide a usable setup of an OpenLDAP server with SQL storage, to present informations stored in a RDBMS as an LDAP subtree.
-The benefits of this approach could be summarized as follow:
+Django-slapd-sql aims to provide an usable setup of an OpenLDAP server with SQL storage, it present informations stored in a RDBMS as an LDAP subtree according to the mapped attributesconfigured via Django Admin.
+Its goal is:

 - Get a working OpenLDAP server, ready to use with:
     - adeguate security by default;